 Health and wellness tips for seniors must include a reminder that we are what we eat.
 A healthy lifestyle needs support from a sensible diet that limits junk and focuses on lowering cholesterol for heart health and keeping blood sugar levels where they should be.

 This is your time and you’re rarin’ to go.
-Consciously adopting healthy lifestyle habits will ensure that your energy matches your enthusiasm.
+Consciously adopting healthy lifestyle habits based on the 7 dimensions of wellness will ensure that your energy matches your enthusiasm.